ShaanCoding/Tekh/PROGRAM-PLANNING.md

-> !hideCoin <bool> | Allows admins to set so that messages involving coin are automatically deleted (excluding the bots message).
+> !hideCoin '<bool>' | Allows admins to set so that messages involving coin are automatically deleted (excluding the bots message).

-> !dice <int> <int> | Allows the player to bet on the roll of a dice, input numbers between 1-6 in the first one and the bet in the second.
+> !dice '<int>' '<int>' | Allows the player to bet on the roll of a dice, input numbers between 1-6 in the first one and the bet in the second.

-> !slots <int>  | Allows the players to play a round of slots.
+> !slots '<int>'  | Allows the players to play a round of slots.

 #### RPG Games

-> !rate <string> | The bot automatically rates <string> from 1 to 10.
+> !rate '<string>' | The bot automatically rates '<string>' from 1 to 10.

-> !8ball <string> | The ball automatically responds to <string> with a random 8ball response
+> !8ball '<string>' | The ball automatically responds to '<string>' with a random 8ball response

-> !rps <string> | Allows the player to play a match of rock paper scissors against the AI
+> !rps '<string>' | Allows the player to play a match of rock paper scissors against the AI

-> !choose <string> <string> | Makes the bot choose between two random options for the user.
+> !choose '<string>' '<string>' | Makes the bot choose between two random options for the user.